 The protection and confidentiality of your personal data is important to Skyline.
 Therefore, we transfer your personal data only to the extent described below or within the scope of an instruction at the time the data is collected from you.
 In addition, personal data that we collect concerning you will neither be sold by us nor otherwise disclosed to third parties.

-Within the Skyline Group, ,the offices or employees will receive your personal data who need it to fulfill the contractual and legal obligations and legitimate interests.
+4.1 Skyline Group.
+Within the Skyline Group, the offices or employees will receive your personal data who need it to fulfill the contractual and legal obligations and legitimate interests.
 We transfer personal data for the purpose of our daily business operations like account management and other operations requested by you as well as to conduct internal administrative activities efficiently in a shared way and to maintain as well as improve our products and services.

+4.3 Processors.
 To a limited extent, where deemed appropriate by us, we also transmit personal information to processors who perform services for us including Group companies, such as IT providers, marketing providers, debt recovery, fraud prevention, credit reference agencies and advisors/contractors bound by legal and contractual confidentiality obligations.
-We also use cloud services for the purpose of office automation (e.g. for the purpose of communication, data storage, document filing and collaboration) and customer relationship management automation (e.g. to systematically organize the relationship and interactions with existing and potential clients).
-The cloud services may be partially or fully managed by the cloud service providers and made available to us on demand via the Internet from the servers of the cloud service providers.
-The data centers of the cloud service providers for the services rendered to us, i.e. where the data is being locally processed and stored, will be located in Switzerland and/ or the EU.
-By the use of cloud services for office automation and customer relationship management automation we will as well process bank client identifying data and data relating to the client relationship with the Skyline.
-Skyline client identifying data is all information relating to an identified or identifiable person as a bank client, such as name, contact details, account number etc.
+We also use cloud services for the purpose of office automation and customer relationship management automation.
+The data centers of the cloud service providers for the services rendered to us will be located in Switzerland and/or the EU.
+Further details can be found in Annex A.

 Is your data transferred to third countries or international organizations?

-As a matter of principle, your data will be stored in Switzerland and in the EU.
-We will only transfer or grant access to your personal data to recipients outside of Switzerland or the EU, if it is necessary for the execution of your orders (e.g., for fiat or digital asset transactions), prescribed by law or regulations (e.g., the exchange of sender/recipient transaction data or for regulatory purposes), or if you have provided us with your consent.
+As a matter of principle, your data will be stored in Switzerland.
+We will only transfer or grant access to your personal data to recipients outside of Switzerland, if it is necessary for the execution of your orders (e.g., for fiat or digital asset transactions), prescribed by law or regulations (e.g., the exchange of sender/recipient transaction data or for regulatory purposes), or if you have provided us with your consent.

-In such cases, subject to legal or contractual authorizations, we process or have personal data processed in a third country only where the conditions of Art.
-44 et seq of the GDPR are met.
+In such cases, subject to legal or contractual authorizations, we process or have personal data processed in a third country only where the conditions of the GDPR and FADP are met.
 For example, the processing and the transfer shall be carried out based on special safeguards, such as the adherence to a code of conduct or certification mechanism together with binding and enforceable commitments from the recipient in the third country to apply the appropriate safeguards to protect the data or compliance with officially recognised special contractual obligations published by the European Commission.

 For how long is my personal data stored and when will it be deleted?